threefoldtech/zos/docs/kubernetes/README.md

 $ ./tfuser --help
 ```

-## Identity on the TF Grid (for devenet only)
+## Identity on the TF Grid (for devnet only)

-To interact with the grid we need an indentity which is simply some cryptographic keys that we will use to sign transaction on the network.
+To interact with the grid we need an identity which is simply some cryptographic keys that we will use to sign transaction on the network.
 Let's generate them with tfuser

 ```